mcallistertyler/genre-transfer-pipeline/README.md

 ```

 ## Training
-Training is identical to the original OSS versions of the software.

-Refer to https://github.com/descriptinc/melgan-neurips for training the `spec-reconstruction` part of the pipeline.
+Refer to https://github.com/descriptinc/melgan-neurips for training the `spec-reconstruction` part of the pipeline and https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix for training the `style-transfer` system.
 Instead of mel spectrograms, CQT spectrograms must be used.
 These can be created using `wav-to-spec/wav-to-cqt.py`.

 ## Running
 Running inference on a single 22.05kHZ piece of music can be done.